The ingredients for making the best impression and demonstrating why a company should hire you.

 3. The proof is in the pudding!
 Clearly, taking it out for a test run isn’t feasible here, nor is it like Costco where you can sample before you throw it in the shopping cart.
 However, you can provide relevant project examples and accomplishments.
 Demonstrate the positive impact and apply it to the position.
 Show your value add.
 Do you have any good project examples?
 Like good manners show at the table, so do project examples at an interview.

 4. Are you missing part of an ingredient?
 So, you didn’t have enough salt, the job description listed senior level experience with a tool, and you’re considered junior.
 Don’t frown and don’t rule yourself out because there’s a skills shortage trend in the workforce.
 The why: Currently the unemployment rate is at a near-historic low amongst other factors (excess of retirees combined with natural economic growth equals market with a huge demand and needed workforce to support it).
 The solution: Service and solutions firms, such as Apex Systems, sanctioned to upskill/reskill talent.
 That’s right, the current and incoming workforce will more than likely have to go through training, development, reskilling, or upskilling in order to meet today’s job market and workforce demand.
 I thought that would draw you back in.
 You can learn more about training and professional development by reaching out to your Apex point of contact.
 You can also start by visiting and registering for free access to upcoming and previously recorded webinars and workshops.
-Are you a Veteran, transitioning service member, or military spouse?
+Are you a veteran, transitioning service member, or military spouse?
 If so, click here to access more information about available programs and resources.
-Not last, nor least, hiring managers, you can access numerous articles with resources by visiting our Tips for Hiring Managers Series.

 There you have it, you’re on your way to standing out as a suitable match, the Why you that increases your chances of getting a job offer.
 You’ve presented your superhero, a great listener, asks questions pertinent to the position, is proactive and willing to take on new challenges, has a means for addressing missing ingredients and has shown their match, enthusiasm, and interest for the position.
 Now, instead of a dropping the mic, I’m sounding the cowbell, because I think you’re ready to make a winner-winner chicken-dinner, impression!